ebad66/SafeCommit/README.md

 4. In the Dev Host, open a git repo, stage changes, then run:
    - Command Palette → `SafeCommit: Review Staged Changes`

+Notes:
+- The review panel opens immediately with a loading state and updates when the backend responds.
+- Each review is added to a history dropdown (newest on top), and the duration is shown in seconds.
+- Findings in the panel include a **Jump to code** button.

 ### Settings

 - `safecommit.apiBaseUrl` (default `http://localhost:8787`)